How To Get The Hair To The Throne: Kit Harington’s Locks (2020 Updated)

-“Use some sea salt spray and a hair dryer with a diffuser to encourage the curl and give it more volume.
-Never go higher than mid heat and dry on low speed.
-Only dry around 80 per cent as the last little bit should be air dried so it doesn’t get too big.”
+“Use some sea salt spray and a hairdryer with a diffuser to encourage the curl and give it more volume.
+Never go higher than mid-heat and dry on low speed.
+Only dry around 80 percent as the last little bit should be air-dried so it doesn’t get too big.”

 Top And Tails

-Kit Harrington’s hair doesn’t just grow back after chopping.
+Kit Harrington’s short hair doesn’t just grow back after chopping.
 It would take a year to a year and a half to get from short to the length he has it as Jon Snow.
 So if you have an interview or big red carpet event and want to look more clean-cut for it you’re going to have to get creative as Harrington has done here.
 It’s not quite a top knot like he had on the show, but it’s not far off.

 “Firstly, you need to make sure the hair is long enough to be able to tie up,” says Smith.
-“Then ask for only a centimetre or two off the ends to keep your locks healthy and happy, whilst also making sure that there’s still enough hair.
+“Then ask for only a centimeter or two off the ends to keep your locks healthy and happy, whilst also making sure that there’s still enough hair.

 “If styling wet, then apply a styling cream before gathering it up so that when it naturally dries it won’t go frizzy.
 If styling dry, after tying it back, spray some hairspray over the whole head and smooth down to make sure you stop the wispy hairs from flying about.”